-The 2005 Spottswoode Cabernet Sauvignon was the winning bottle in the July Installment of Pick My Next Bottle.
-The wine was decanted for several hours at cellar temperature and served with steaks on a warm Summer night in Seattle
+The 2006 Spottswoode Cabernet Sauvignon was the winning bottle in the May Installment of Pick My Next Bottle.
+The bottle was decanted for several hours.

 Spottswoode is a family owned winegrowing estate located on the western edge of St. Helena in the Napa Valley.
 The 46 acre estate, established in 1882, is distinguished by the historic Victorian home depicted on the label.
 Its entrance is graced by classic formal gardens, while the vineyard stretches behind to the Mayacamas Mountains.